Thaddeus Sran’s parent’s attorney: ‘When the boy disappeared I was shocked’

 Legal analyst Charles Magill said it may not stay that way.

-“That case will be examined and it will also be a consideration that I’m sure the prosecutions going to be using in determining the reason to believe they committed the murder of this child,” he said.
+“That case will be examined and it will also be a consideration that I’m sure the prosecution is going to be using in determining the reason to believe they committed the murder of this child,” he said.

 Magill said the fact Thaddeus had special needs will come into play.